iCell/Heimdall/README.md

 ### CocoaPods

-Heimdall is available as a CocoaPod, simply add the following line to your Podfile
+~~Heimdall is available as a CocoaPod, simply add the following line to your Podfile~~

+Please use the origin Repo is you need use Heimdall as a CocoaPod.

 ```ruby
 pod 'Heimdall', '~> 1.1.0'